 The CoE does not replace or override any legal obligations to obtain public feedback in rulemaking or in any other forum.

-SSA Office of Data Exchange (ODX), under the Office of Data Exchange and Policy Publications (ODEPP), is SSA's focal point for enterprise-wide data exchange activities.
-ODX will chair this CoE.
-ODX will consider ways that SSA may unify data exchange activities and improve program administration and efficiencies.
+SSA Office of Data Exchange and International Agreements (ODXIA), under the Office of Data Exchange, Policy Publications, and International Negotiations (ODEPPIN), is SSA's focal point for enterprise-wide data exchange activities.
+ODXIA will chair this CoE.
+ODXIA will consider ways that SSA may unify data exchange activities and improve program administration and efficiencies.

 - The Department of Health and Human Services (HHS)